 Quince is a marriage between an apple and a pear; thus, the fruit has an astringent taste and is usually made into preserves or jellies.
 When it comes to the list of fruits and vegetables beginning with “Q”, I’d say that quince is among the candidates with the best taste.

 Often humorously known as “poor man’s creme brulee,” crema catalana deserves more recognition from foodies around the world.
-It’s much easier to make than its French counterpart, and the creamy taste with a dash of citrus will live in your mind rent-free.
+It’s much easier to make than its French counterpart.

 Of course, you can fry milk – cooking has no limit when it comes to creativity, after all.
-Leche frita will set your standards higher because you won’t come across something else like it – the taste is fantastic, and it’s even better with a scoop of ice cream.
+Leche frita will set your standards higher because you won’t come across something else like it.

 After a slap-up meal, all I need is something simple and delicate like this flan.
 I love flan more than just for its elegant taste – I mean, would you look at that texture?
 It’s smooth and a bit bouncy, to the extent that you don’t want to scoop it and ruin that beautiful look.